mirasonicrex/Pokemon-Team-Builder/README.md

 ### Future Implementations:
 - Add a delete button to remove certain pokemon from your team
-- Make a 'reset' button so you can select an entirely new team
 - Remove repeated types when there is more than one member of the team with the same type
 - Show what types your team is weak too
 - Add a search bar so you can select pokemon using both the list and search